26 Oct 2025, Sun

-There’s something deeply familiar about dreaming of dogs.
+There’s something deeply familiar (& comforting!) about dreaming of dogs.
 Whether you’re a proud pet parent or someone who simply admires them from afar, dogs tend to evoke strong emotions in real life—and those feelings often carry over into our dreams.
 But when a dog shows up in your subconscious world, it’s rarely just a coincidence.
 These loyal companions can symbolise everything from friendship and protection to inner conflict and buried instincts.

 So, what does it mean when dogs appear in your dreams?
-The answer lies in how the dog behaves, how you feel during the dream, and what’s going on in your waking life.
+The answer really lies in how the dog behaves, how you feel during the dream, and what’s going on in your waking life.

 The Emotional Power of Dogs in Dreams

-In dream symbolism, dogs are often tied to themes of loyalty, protection, companionship, and intuition.
+It’s no surprise that in dream symbolism, dogs are often tied to themes of loyalty, protection, companionship, and intuition.
 Because dogs have lived alongside humans for thousands of years, they’re naturally embedded in our emotional memories.
 Seeing a dog in a dream can be a comforting symbol.
 It may represent a loyal friend, a sense of security, or even a reminder to trust your instincts.

 But not every dog dream is warm and fuzzy.
 The tone of the dream (friendly, threatening, confusing) plays a big role in its meaning.
 Just like in real life, dogs in dreams can be a source of joy, fear, or even anxiety.